jorgeleong/Python-VR/README.md

-This is my python folder
+This is my python VR folder

 I had the luck to work with Python this semester.
 My applications are to be used in a virtual reality experiment.
 I created classes to keep track of an individuals position